EasyLive2D/live2d-v2/README.md

 [中文](./README.cn.md)

-This is a translation project from **Cubism 2.1** Web SDK (JavaScript) to pure Python, which means it will be quite easy to use Live2D without the annoying environment setup or missing dependencies.
+This is a translation project from **Cubism 2.1** Web SDK (JavaScript) to pure Python, without using any Javascript runtime or c++ bindings.

-All you need is just to install:
+Just a few dependencies are needed:

 ```
 PyOpenGL # rendering
 numpy # data transmission from Python to OpenGL